 Winter in Mallorca is generally a quieter time for us but it doesn’t mean we stop working altogether.
-In fact, it is a good time for us to ‘recharge our batteries’, evaluate our stock, decide what the gaps are in our catalogues, and make constructive plans for the coming spring/summer season.
+It is a good time for us to ‘recharge our batteries’, evaluate our stock, decide what the gaps are in our catalogues, and make constructive plans for the coming spring/summer season.

-This period of regrouping takes place during the months of January and February (usually after the Sant Sebastia celebrations…when they occur).
+This period of regrouping takes place during January and February (usually after the Sant Sebastia celebrations…when they occur).
 This is a time when some people have already begun their ‘Dry January’ in earnest, whilst others are simply ‘spent out’ after the Xmas and New Year festivities.
-Many bars and restaurants also take the opportunity to close for a few weeks holiday before the season begins again.
+Many bars and restaurants also take the opportunity to close for a few weeks' holiday before the season begins again.

 By the time spring arrives and the warmer weather gradually returns there is a general buzz in the air as restaurants re-open and the tourists begin their annual pilgrimage to the sunny Balearics (longing for some heat after a wet and cold winter).

 For us, January and February also tend to be good months to plan visits to new wineries and sample potential new wines for our catalogues.

 Whilst recently working out which area or appellation we’re currently missing, and researching other wines to introduce to our catalogue, it suddenly occurred to me that we do not have Prieto Picudo or Rufete wines in our catalogue.
 Why not, I wondered?

 There are about 1,400 different types of grapes that are fit for creating wine.
 But, unfortunately, we tend to drink wines with the same 5 or 6 grapes.
 It seems crazy that approximately 20 different grape varieties dominate up to 80% of the planted area around the world.